 A few years ago, members of the Corporate Governance Committee of the Management Association of the Philippines (MAP) and some Fellows of the Institute of Corporate Directors (ICD) addressed the need for a strong investor organization that can serve as a catalyst to a dynamic and sustainable capital market.
 This organization is envisioned to advocate educating the public and make them understand the intricacies of investing and how their investment can help fuel economic activity and development.
 To make this more personal, the organization aims to make the investing public become aware of their rights, duties and responsibilities as stockholders of corporations and institutions.
 With an enlightened investing public, more savings will be attracted to the capital markets and all shareholders, big and small, will be conscious about shareholder promotion and protection.

-Thus, in mid-2011, the Shareholders' Association of the Philippines (SharePHIL) was formally organized by a core group that constituted its initial Board of Trustees.
+Thus, in 2010, the Shareholders' Association of the Philippines (SharePHIL) was formally organized by a core group that constituted its initial Board of Trustees.
 Its mission is to become a major catalyst in promoting the development of the capital market by advocating education in order to enlighten investors and shareholders of their rights, duties and responsibilities and to promote shareholder activism in a positive way.
 SharePHIL completes the institutional governance infrastructure required to promote capital market development and ensures the creation of a level field among shareholders, consistent with best practice in other developed economies.

 by Francis Ed.
 Lim